slim38/video-stream-app/README.md

 ### Requirements
 - Node.js
-- Docker
+- Docker-Desktop

 ### Initialize DB (necessary at the first start):
-- Use the docker-compose file in 'dev-db' to start the db in docker-compose
+- Use the docker-compose file in 'dev-db' to start the db in Docker
 - Wait until it is up and running
 - Open dir 'video-data-service' in a terminal
 - Run 'npm i'